 $16,217,411

-Set in 1931, "Rabbit-Proof Fence" depicts a dark chapter in Western Australia's history when authorities forcibly removed children of mixed Aboriginal and white descent from their families, sending them far away into servitude under the guise of "saving them from themselves."
+Set against the backdrop of Western Australia in 1931, "Rabbit-Proof Fence" exposes a harrowing era when government authorities tore children of mixed Aboriginal and white heritage from their families, forcing them into faraway institutions in the name of assimilation.

-At the heart of the story are sisters Molly and Daisy Craig (portrayed by Everlyn Sampi and Tianna Sansbury) and their cousin Gracie Fields (played by Laura Monaghan), who are taken to a remote institution designed to assimilate them.
+The movie focuses on sisters Molly and Daisy Craig (Everlyn Sampi and Tianna Sansbury) and their cousin Gracie Fields (Laura Monaghan), who are uprooted from their home and sent to a remote settlement designed to erase their culture and identity.

 AdventureDramaRomance